-To gather the necessary background information, records searches and archival research were completed at two information centers of the California Historical Resources Information System; one at the Northeast Information Center (NEIC) at California State University, Chico (CSU, Chico), and the other at the North Central Information Center (NCIC) at California State University, Sacramento (CSU, Sacramento).
-The record searches included: 1) a review of cultural resources records and site location maps; 2) historic Government Land Office (GLO) maps; 3) an up-to-date list of NRHP-listed properties; 4) the California Register of Historic Resources; 5) the Office of Historic Preservation Historic Property Directories for Yuba, Nevada, and Sierra counties; 6) 1992 California Points of Historical Interest; 7) 1996 California State Historic landmarks; 8) and 1976 California Inventory of Historic Resources.
+To gather the necessary background information, records searches and archival research were completed at two information centers of the California Historical Resources Information System; one at the Northeast Information Center (NEIC) at California State University (CSU), Chico (CSU, Chico), and the other at the North Central Information Center (NCIC) at California State University, Sacramento (CSU, Sacramento).
+The record searches included: 1) a review of cultural resources records and site location maps; 2) historic General Land Office (GLO) maps; 3) an up-to-date list of NRHP-listed properties; 4) the California Register of Historic Resources; 5) the Office of Historic Preservation Historic Property Directories for Yuba, Nevada, and Sierra counties; 6) 1992 California Points of Historical Interest; 7) 1996 California State Historic landmarks; 8) 1976 California Inventory of Historic Resources; and 9) a search of the NEIC and NCIC files for ethnographies or other cultural reports relevant to the study.

-The records searches were employed in part to identify Indian Trust Assets $(ITA)^2$ and TCPs within the FERC Project Boundary and adjoining area.
+The records searches were employed in part to identify Indian Trust Assets (ITA) and TCPs within the FERC Project Boundary and adjoining area.

-No TCPs, ITAs, Indian Reservations, lands designated under Tribal ownership, or any other ITAs were encountered during the research.
+No TCPs, ITAs, Indian Reservations, lands designated under tribal ownership, or any other ITAs were encountered during the research.